se-edu/se-book/modeling/modelingStructures/classDiagramsIntermediate/q-drawClassDiagramForItemEtc.md

   </div>
 </div>

-(a) Draw a class diagram to represent the code below<br>
+(a) Draw a class diagram to represent the code<br>
-(b) Draw an object diagram to represent the situation where the Inventory has one item with a name `spanner` and a review of `POOR` rating.
+(b) Draw an object diagram to represent the situation where the inventory has one item with a name `spanner` and a review of `POOR` rating.

 </question>
 </panel>